 Last week, while exploring the Lower Scarborough Slough area of Sequoyah National Wildlife Refuge in Oklahoma, I had the opportunity to witness a North American Beaver enjoying its morning meal.
 The Lower Scarborough Slough can be found just north of the 4-corners intersection and Miner’s Cove.

-I drove up to this slough and parked on the side of the road when I noticed the Beaver out of the water.
-I’m using a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I had this setup resting on a bean bag draped over the open window of my pickup.
+Upon arriving at the slough, I spotted the Beaver out of the water and quickly set up my gear to capture the moment.
+Using my Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro, I positioned my equipment on a bean bag draped over the open window of my pickup truck.

 - AV Mode

 - ISO: 3200

 Here is a photo of this same Beaver bathing: North American Beaver Bathing